dot-slash-CS/Club-Portal/git-essentials.md

 Commit the new file:
 `git commit -m "new file added"`

-Now, you need to set up connection from local repository to the github (remote repository):
+If you cloned the github repository and you are uploading the newfile back to it, you don't need to run the following.
+This command set up connection from local repository to the github (remote repository):

-`git remote add origin master`
+`git remote add remote_name`

 (when git creates a local repository <directory>, its default name is master. we need a new name for remote : we give it origin )
 Now it is ready to be pushed to remote server, we just named: origin. in fact, the following command is enough.

 `git push`
+`git` understands that you are pushing your current repository(the current directory you are in) to a remote repository (it remembers if you `git clone` from github; so no need to specify where it is pushing to.)

 ---------